markjfine/nrsc5-dui/README.md

 * [musicbrainzngs](https://pypi.org/project/musicbrainzngs)
 * [nrsc5](https://github.com/theori-io/nrsc5)

+It is also assumed you have a fully operational Gtk3 environment installed from [Homebrew](https://brew.sh/), if running on macOS.

 # Setup
 1. Install the latest version of Python 3.9, PyGObject, Pillow, and other python dependencies.
 2. Compile and install nrsc5.